reshmalijo777/Password-Generator/README.md

 ## DESCRIPTION

-This is a randomly generate a password that meets certain criteria and create a strong password that provides greater security.
+This is a random password generator that meets certain criteria and creates a strong password that provides greater security for user.

 ## USAGE